feathery-org/slate/source/index.html.md

 {"file_url": "URL TO FILE"}
 ```

-Pass in data to fill out a PDF document template that you've
+Pass in data to fill out a document template that you've
 uploaded and mapped in your Feathery account.

 ### HTTP Request